Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/InfluxDB_Prometheus_Logger.md

 title: InfluxDB / Prometheus
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in General Release.
-If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

 # InfluxDB and Prometheus Logging

-Profinity provides the ability to both [log and replay messages](../../CAN_Utilities/Logging_Replaying_CAN_Bus_Messages.md) off your CAN Bus network as well as the ability to log CAN Bus data to timeseries databases like InfluxDB and Prometheus.
+Profinity provides the ability to both [log and replay messages](../../CAN_Utilities/Logging_Replaying_CAN_Bus_Messages.md) off your CAN bus network as well as the ability to log CAN bus data to timeseries databases like InfluxDB and Prometheus.

 <figure markdown>
 ![Data Log Replayer](../../images/InfluxDB.png)